-- Physically active employees take 27% fewer days of sick leave, which equates to over 2 days improved attendance and a saving of £135 per employee.
+- Physically active employees take 27% fewer days of sick leave, which equates to over 2 days improved attendance and a saving of £135 per employee

-- increasing productivity
+- increased productivity

-- reducing absenteeism
+- reduced absenteeism

 - better staff retention

-- improving workability among older employees
+- supporting employability among older and disabled employees

-- creating a positive corporate image
+- create a positive corporate image

 - improved morale and health of the workforce